mkostic21/news-app/README.md

 # News-App

-- *This application was my first project since I switched from Java to Kotlin and is still **work in progress***
+*This application was my first project since I switched from Java to Kotlin*

 ***News-App*** is a lightweight news reading Android application developed in [Kotlin](https://kotlinlang.org/)

+- Regional news feed *(select your country/language of interest in the settings)*
+- Quick category filtering
+- Article saving *(local DB)*
+- Search news by keyword

 Application uses [NewsAPI](http://newsapi.org) as *news source*